fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Restart-AzureVM.md

 PS C:\>Restart-AzureVM -ServiceName "MyService01" -Name "MyVM"
 ```

-This command restarts the VirtualMachine27 virtual machine running in the azure_2 service named Service01.
+This command restarts the VirtualMachine27 virtual machine running in the Azure service named Service01.

 ### Example 2: Restart a virtual machine by using a virtual machine object
 ```